Alicepinch/bakemyday/TESTING.md

 - As a shopper on bakemyday I would like to be able to view product details
     - A shopper can view product details by clicking on any product, they will be taken to the corresponding product detail page where there is more information here
 - As a shopper on the bakemyday I would like to be able to sort products by category/occasion
-    - A shopper can either shop for the occasion (Chrthe istmas etc.) or Category (Birthday etc.) by navigating to the tab's within the navigation.
+    - A shopper can either shop for the occasion (Christmas etc.) or Category (Birthday etc.) by navigating to the tab's within the navigation.
 Once clicked a drop-down appears that a shopper can select from.
 - As a shopper on bakemyday I would like to be able to add a product to my basket
     - A shopper can add any product to their basket on its product detail page by using the 'Add to Bag' CTA
 - As a shopper on bakemyday I would like to be able to view all the products I have added to my basket